quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 to the correct forwrading address.
 Note that this solution is extensible to arbitrarily large numbers of load-balancing tiers, as the maximum server ID space is quite large.

+## Moving connections between servers

+Some deployments may transparently move a connection from one server to another.
+The means of transferring connection state between servers is out of scope of this document.

+To support a handover, a server involved in the transition could issue CIDs that map to the new server via a NEW_CONNECTION_ID frame, and retire CIDs associated with the new server.

+Alternately, if the old server is going offline, the load balancer could simply map its server ID to the new server's address.

 # Security Considerations {#security-considerations}